ashiklom/NP_Trait_Analysis/response-letter/editor.md

 We have fixed references to units throughout the paper.
 However, in the revised analysis, we have switched from LMA to SLA.
-While we agree that LMA may be the more intuitive unit, the use of SLA allows us to directly compare our estimates to those of CLM.
+While we agree that LMA may be more intuitive, the use of SLA allows us to directly compare our estimates to those of CLM.

 > b.
 The “Multivariate analysis” section:
 All the text here is good but is too sparse.